MaxwellRodriguez/ZomBeeDefense/README.md

 4. Press the Play button at the top of the ZomBeeDefense.pde window

 # Controls
-  Look left: A or ←
-  Look right: D or →
+Look left: A or ←Look right: D or →Shoot/Select: SpacePause: P
-  Shoot/Select: Space
-  Pause: P